Understanding OTC (Over-The-Counter) Drugs

 Abusing OTC drugs can lead to health problems including memory loss, kidney failure, heart problems, and death.

 Some commonly abused OTC medications include:

 - Cough medicines (Dextromethorphan, or DXM)

 - Motion sickness pills (Dimenhydrinate)

-If you or someone you love is struggling with an OTC drug addiction, call now for help.
+If you or someone you love is struggling with an OTC drug addiction, call a treatment provider for rehab-related help.

 OTC Drug Abuse

 OTC drugs have various medical uses and effects, treating mild pain to motion sickness.
 Some abuse OTC drugs to self-medicate for mental illnesses like anxiety and depression.
 Abusing these medications can also give users a euphoric “high” or hallucinations.
 Any use outside of what’s recommended is considered abuse.